 IEEE 802.15 standards specify Ultra-Wideband technology operation, which is finding adoption for numerous short-range sensing and ranging applications.
-IEEE Std 802.15.4-2020 [1] and IEEE Std 802.15.4z-2020 [2] are standards for precision ranging that are already capable of using both the 6425 MHz to 7025 MHz and 7025 MHz to 7125 MHz frequency bands and are increasingly used in many high value applications.
-The capability of the latter to support secure ranging has led to a renewed interest in UWB from both industry and regulators.
+IEEE Std 802.15.4-2020 [1] and IEEE Std 802.15.4z-2020 [2] are standards for precision ranging that are already capable of using both the 6 GHz and 7 GHz frequency bands and are increasingly used in many high value applications.
+The capability of IEEE Std 802.15.4z-2020 to support secure ranging has led to a renewed interest in UWB from both industry and regulators.
 The automotive industry was the driving force behind IEEE Std 802.15.4z-2020 and also the first to include UWB in consumer products.
 Mobile handset makers have followed closely.
-This is generating significant economic and social value, attracting further interest which is demonstrated by the popularity of the IEEE 802.15.4ab task group in IEEE 802 LMSC that is developing future UWB standards.
+This is generating significant economic and social value, attracting further interest which is demonstrated by the participation in the IEEE 802.15.4ab task group in IEEE 802 LMSC that is developing future UWB standards.